 5 IBS treatment options

-If you have received a diagnosis of irritable bowel syndrome (IBS) and want to consider natural IBS treatment options here are 5 of the most cutting edge:
+If you have irritable bowel syndrome (IBS) and want to consider natural IBS treatment options here are 5 of the most cutting edge:

-Cut down fermentable carbohydrates, these are found in in vegetables, milk, breads, cereals, pasta, legumes and certain fruits, such as apples, pears, nectarines, peaches, plums, apricots and cherries (livestrong).
+Cut down fermentable carbohydrates! if you are not familair with fermentable carbohydrates, these are found in; vegetables, milk, breads, cereals, pasta, legumes and certain fruits, such as apples, pears, nectarines, peaches, plums, apricots and cherries (livestrong).
 This is the basis for the FODMAP diet, which has been demonstrated to produce good results (Ross et al 2016, Schumann et al 2019) comparable to counselling (Jankovich & Watkins 2016).
-However the need to consult a specially trained FODMAP Dietician is stressed, and it appears to work best for IBS-D. (Schumann et al 2019)
+However the need to consult a specially trained FODMAP Dietician is stressed, and it appears to work best for IBS-D. (Schumann et al 2019).

-A much anticipated follow up by MacPherson et al back in 2016 found no significant difference between the treatment as usual group and the acupuncture groups.
-This doesn’t mean that acupuncture doesn’t work for IBS it simply doesn’t appear to be any better than the normal treatments, a fact confirmed by an analysis of 27 randomised controlled trials of acupuncture for IBS.(Wu 2019)
+A much anticipated follow up study by MacPherson et al in 2016 found no significant difference between the treatment as usual group and the acupuncture groups.
+This doesn’t mean that acupuncture doesn’t work for IBS, it simply doesn’t appear to be any better than the normal treatments, a fact confirmed by an analysis of 27 randomised controlled trials of acupuncture for IBS.(Wu 2019)

-Hypnotherapy has been part of National Institute of Care Excellence (NICE) guidelines for the treatment of IBS since 2008, specifically recommended for people who have had IBS for over a year with little or no benefit from conventional treatment.
-Using a process called Gut directed hypnotherapy, which typically takes around 6 sessions and combines imagery and suggestions to calm the digestion and reduce pain and discomfort.
-A recent review of psychological therapies for IBS confirmed that hypnotherapy was effective.(Ford.b.
+Hypnotherapy has been part of National Institute of Care Excellence (NICE) guidelines for the treatment of IBS since 2008.
+It is specifically recommended for people who have had IBS for over a year with little or no benefit from conventional treatment.
+Using a process called Gut-directed hypnotherapy.
+This typically takes 6-12 sessions and combines imagery and suggestions to calm the digestion and reduce pain and discomfort.
+A review of psychological therapies for IBS confirmed that hypnotherapy was effective.(Ford.b.
 2018) Perhaps the most interesting thing about hypnotherapy is the variety of ways in which it can be done, with research demonstrating it’s success with groups (Flik et al 2019) and via Skype.
-(Hasan et al 2019)
+(Hasan et al 2019).

-Often based on 6-12 sessions Cognitive behavioural therapy looks to alter assumptions about IBS and it’s triggers and symptoms with an aim to improve people ability to tolerate it whilst reducing stress induced symptoms.
+Cognitive behavioural therapy (CBT) looks to adjust assumptions about IBS and it’s triggers and symptoms with an aim to improve patients ability to tolerate it whilst reducing stress induced symptoms.
 Research confirms that most people using it experience benefits (Ford.b. et al 2019), what is interesting is that for many this appears to be because of the symptoms changing rather than a change in psychological distress

 Conclusion

-Most of the findings are positive, however there is a lack of clarity to which approach is the best, what seems to be the way forward is a combination of dietary and psychological therapies to maximise positive outcomes.
+Most of the findings are positive.
+However, there is a lack of clarity to which approach is the best.
+One possible route for research in the future is a combination of dietary and psychological therapies to maximise positive outcomes.
 (Radu et al 2018)

 IBS therapy